Sheriff-AA/EmotionDetection_AI/README.md

 # EmotionDetection_AI

-Building a ML model that detects emotion on a dataset of 20,000 images of 96*96 pixels
+A Machine Learning model that detects emotion on a dataset of 20,000 images of 96*96 pixels